TheEconomist/graphic-detail-data/data/2020-03-06-covid19/readme.md

 destination in December, flights from Wuhan by destination country from October 2019 to April 2020 (scheduled), as well as covariates such as average temperature in January and February.
 Results were largely similar.

 We also tried alternative modelling strategies, including random forests, zero-inflated negative binomial models, and models which used per-capita measures of infection rates rather than the absolute number of confirmed cases, also with largely similar results.

+The univariate linear model presented here was ultimately selected because it both fitted the data well and is easy to interpret.